Data-enabled Policy Optimization for the Linear Quadratic Regulator: Simulations

 with $K^0=0$ since the system is open-loop stable.
 For DeePO with certainty-equivalence regularizer, we set

 where the elements of $M \in \mathbb{R}^{T \times n}$ are randomly sampled from a Gaussian distribution $\mathcal{N}(0, 0.01)$ (otherwise due to the implicit regularization, there will be no difference in the convergence curve compared with DeePO).
-The regularization parameters are $\lambda = \gamma =10$.
+To see how regularization parameters affect the performance, we select $\lambda = 1,10$ for the certainty-equivalence regularizer and $\gamma = 1,10$ for the robustness regularizer.

-We illustrate the convergence of the three algorithms in $10^3$ iterations in Fig. \ref{pic:conv}, where their relative error is defined as $(J(G^k)-J^*)/J^*$, $(J_{\lambda}(G^k)-J_{\lambda}^*)/J_{\lambda}^*$, and $(J_{\gamma}(G^k)-J_{\gamma}^*)/J_{\gamma}^*$, respectively.
-As indicated by Theorem \ref{thm:conv}, the DeePO algorithm (\ref{equ:gd}) converges globally at a linear rate.
-By our analysis in Section \ref{sec:reg}, regularization does no affect the convergence of DeePO.
-Indeed, the DeePO algorithm with certainty-equivalence regularizer also converges linearly at a similar rate.
-Under the robustness regularizer, DeePO converges faster than other two algorithms.
-This is because the convex objective $f_\gamma(L,\Sigma)$ in (\ref{prob:reg2}) has a larger strong convexity constant.
-Nevertheless, its resulted policy is different from those of the other two algorithms as discussed in Section \ref{subsec:rb}.
-Finally, we note that the DeePO algorithms only use $10$ pairs of state-input data to achieve an arbitrary relative error.
-In sharp contrast, the zeroth-order optimization method in \cite{malik2019derivative} uses $10^5$ trajectories (of manually tuned length to approximate the cost well) to achieve $0.01$ relative error of the cost for an LTI system with $m=n=3$.
+We illustrate the performance of the three algorithms in Fig. \ref{pic:conv}, where their relative errors are defined as $(J(G^k)-J^*)/J^*$, $(J_{\lambda}(G^k)-J_{\lambda}^*)/J_{\lambda}^*$, and $(J_{\gamma}(G^k)-J_{\gamma}^*)/J_{\gamma}^*$, respectively. {While Theorem \ref{thm:conv} only shows a more conservative sublinear convergence rate, all the three algorithms converge linearly in the simulation.} The DeePO algorithm with certainty-equivalence regularizer (denoted by CE in Fig. \ref{pic:conv}) has the slowest convergence.
+The case for $\lambda = 10$ converges faster than the case $\lambda = 1$ due to the faster decay of the regularizer $\lambda \|\Pi_{D_-}G\Sigma_G^{1/2}\|^2$, and it achieves the same rate as the unregularized DeePO algorithm.
+Under the robustness regularizer, the DeePO algorithm has the fastest convergence, and $\gamma =10$ leads to a larger convergence rate.
+Nevertheless, the resulted policy is different from those of the other two algorithms as discussed in Section \ref{subsec:rb}.
+Finally, we note that all the algorithms only use $10$ pairs of state-input data to achieve an arbitrary relative error.
+In sharp contrast, the zeroth-order optimization method in \cite{malik2019derivative} uses $10^5$ trajectories (of manually tuned length to approximate the cost well) to achieve $0.01$ relative error for an LTI system with $m=n=3$.